OntoGene/OGER/README.md

     pip install git+https://github.com/OntoGene/OGER.git

 Make sure you use Python 3's pip (eg. `pip3`).
 Python 2.x is not supported.
+Note: By default, `pip` installs Python packages at the system level, which typically requires root/admin privileges.
+To install OGER to a user-owned location, set the `--user` flag.

 ## Usage: Command-line Tool